mebusy/notes/dev_notes/LinearAlgebra_VectorSpace.md

 If A is a square invertible matrix , in that case , rref(R) is *identity matrix*.  ***rref (A) = I***, when A is invertible.

+**reduced row echelon form have the same null space as the original matrix**.

 For a 5 by 8 matrix with four pivots, Figure 2.3 shows the reduced form R. **It still contains an identity matrix, in the four pivot rows and four pivot columns**.

  - From R we will quickly find the nullspace of A.